Ji-eun-Kim/Ji-eun-Kim/README.md

 ### Hi there 🖐️

 I'm Jieun Kim, dreaming of becoming an **AI Engineer, AI Researcher**.

-Especially interested in **Computer Vision & Multi-Modal**.
+I am interested in **Multi-Modal & Computer Vision**, especially **Human pose and commercializing AI Services**.

+Currently, I'm conducting on **3D pose estimation and LLM Methodology research**.
-And, I am going to graduate from Kookmin University in 2025 with a major in AI Big Data & Management, and minor is S.W.
+I am going to graduate from Kookmin University in 2025 with a major in AI Big Data & Management, and minor is S.W.

 &nbsp;
 &nbsp;